 Dental Implants and Fixed Bridges: Options for Replacing Missing Teeth

 Gum disease is any sort of infection that takes place on the gums and around the teeth.
-The two most common types of gum diseases are gingivitis and periodontitis.
+Gingivitis and periodontitis are the two most common types of periodontal disease.

 Gingivitis